hsinnan75/MapCaller/README.md

 To compile MapCaller, it requires `libboost-all-dev`, `libbz2-dev`, and `liblzma-dev` pre-installed in your system.

 # Compiling
-To compile MapCaller and the index tool, please just type `make` to compile MapCaller and bwt_index.
+To compile MapCaller and the index tool, please just type `make` to compile MapCaller.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw) or report it at the
 [Issue Tracker](https://github.com/hsinnan75/MapCaller/issues).

 # Test